 Jesus said that ears that hear are “blessed.”
 If you have blessed ears, you’ll hear what the Spirit of the Lord is saying to you.
 Blessed ears hear and blessed eyes see, Jesus said, “Blessed are your eyes, because they see and your ears because they hear.”
 When you listen to God, you’re blessed!
 Blessed ones hear what God is saying.
 He’s talking – the trouble is that people have stopped listening when you read your Bible, you’ll discover that all the heroes of the faith got their inspired ideas from listening to God and that’s why Jesus says, “LISTEN!”

-NEW BLOGS POSTED EVERY WEDNESDAY.
+NEW BLOGS POSTED BY WEDNESDAY.